NVIDIA-AI-IOT/trt_pose_hand/README.md

 ### Step 1 - Install trt_pose and it's dependencies

 Make sure to follow all the instructions from trt_pose and install all it's depenedencies.
-Follow the following instruction from https://github.com/NVIDIA-AI-IOT/trt_pose.
+Follow step 1 and step 2 from https://github.com/NVIDIA-AI-IOT/trt_pose.

 ### Step 2 - Install dependecies for hand pose